-Marine life in danger - level 3
+Marine Life in Danger – level 3

-The study of marine mammals, ranging from birds to reptiles and fish, has highlighted that marine life is disappearing faster than conservationists have feared.
-The figure is actually 10% higher than their previous estimate.
+The study of marine mammals, ranging from birds to reptiles to fish, highlighted that marine life is disappearing faster than conservationists had feared.
+The figure is actually 10% higher than previous estimates.

-Experts highlight that we could lose coral reefs from most areas by 2050.
-There are also fears that a quarter of the world’s sharks, rays and skates could eventually become extinct.
+Rising water temperatures and increasing acidity have left 3/4 of coral reefs under threat, and it is possible that most coral reefs could die out by 2050.
+People also fear that a quarter of the world’s sharks, rays and skates could eventually become extinct.

 What do you think about this problem?

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions

 How to improve your English with News in Levels:

 - Go to your level.
 Go to Level 1 if you know 1-1000 words.
 Go to Level 2 if you know 1000-2000 words.
 Go to Level 3 if you know 2000-3000 words.

 - Read the news articles from the day before and check if you remember all new words.

 - Listen to the news from today and read the text at the same time.